IndicoDataSolutions/corvid/README.md

 This project requires **Python 3.6**.

-The dependencies are listed in the `requirements.txt` file.
+The dependencies are listed in the `requirements.in` file.

 You'll also need **PDFLib's TET toolkit v5.1** for parsing PDFs.
 You'll need to provide the path to the binary executable `bin/tet` after downloading/extracting.